ercasta/grammapy/README.md

 ## Scope and limits

-- One grammar per software category; cross-domain composition needs a shared typed substrate, not a shared vocabulary.
+- No single universal grammar — one per software category.
+Grammars **do** compose across domains through the shared typed substrate (not a shared vocabulary), but the cross-domain data adapters that composition needs are not automatic (cf. MLIR lowering passes).
-- Soundness, not completeness — interaction shapes not yet classified are refused admission, not silently assumed safe.
+- Soundness, not completeness — interaction shapes not served by a combinator are refused admission, not silently assumed safe.
 - No termination or general runtime-correctness guarantee, by design.
 - The guarantee is conditional on productions honestly declaring their read/write footprint,